BU-Spark/ds-bcc-tree-canopy/README.md

 - How does tree canopy *height* change by ownership type (2014–2019)?

 ## Technical Architecture
 The analysis was done on one primary question(How can we distinguish between public and privately owned tree canopy in Boston using geospatial data and land use classifications?) and six supplementary questions listed above.
 The analysis for all questions was done in either excel or code in a Jupyter Notebook file.
 The various CSV files used to code are contained in the datasets folder that houses the data we used and classified for this project.
-We primarily used Python and Pandas were the primary tools, but for visualizing a dashboard we used Looker Studio, which will soon be available and uploaded.
+We primarily used Python and Pandas, but for visualizing a dashboard we used Looker Studio, which will soon be available and uploaded.
+Additional geospatial files must be opened on a computer that has ArcGIS Pro downloaded.

 ## How to Run
 Download a recent version of Python, download Jupyter after Python has been installed.
 You can download Anaconda or use Google Colab to clone the project, run all cells and the notebook should generate all analysis.
 If there is a missing package, add a 'pip install' to the top line of the .ipynb file and re-run all following cells.